-1. VISA FOR GHANA
+VISA FOR GHANA

 In case of Ghana, the procedure is slightly more conservative.
 First, you have to apply on line and you receive an application number.
 The next step is to book an appointment, at the available date and time (at 2 hourly slots).
 You must present yourself at the allocated time, otherwise the whole process must start again.

-I went to the Ghana High Commission in London, as per my appointment schedule.
+I went to the Ghana High Commission in London, as per my scheduled appointment.
 I had to wait for approximately 2 hours before they called me, as there were already many people in the queue.
 The visa officer thoroughly checked all my documents: my passport and its validity, the letter of invitation, my hotel booking, the return flight and two photographs.
 I paid £60 for the visa.
 I received a new appointment 10 working days later, to collect my passport and my freshly issued Ghanaian visa.

 It’s a pity, because Ghana has a potential to be a true “tropical paradise” destination, especially with its all year round warm climate.
 I hope that things will change in the future.
-But, it all depends on political will to properly open the country.
+But, it all depends on the political will to properly open the country.
 Ghana is very interesting and so different from usual travel destinations.

-2. JOURNEY TO GHANA
+JOURNEY TO GHANA

 Ghana is located in West Africa, along the Gulf of Guinea, on the Atlantic Ocean.
 The first permanent state in the territory of present day Ghana dates back to the 11th century.
-Numerous kingdoms and empires emerged over the centuries, of which the most powerful was the Kingdom of Ashanti.
+Numerous kingdoms and empires emerged over many centuries, of which the most powerful was the Kingdom of Ashanti.

 Ghana has 29 million people of different ethnic, linguistic and religious background.
 It has a diverse geography, from coastal savannas to tropical rain forests.
 Geographically, Ghana is closer to the centre of Earth than any other country.
-As per World Bank, Ghana’s GDP per capita in 2017 was – US$ 1490.
+As per the World Bank, Ghana’s GDP per capita in 2017 was – US$ 1490.

 There are three broad categories of housing in Accra: low-income, middle-income and high-income areas.
 The low-income housing areas include the oldest parts of Accra such as Jamestown, Usshertown and Osu.
 Before going to Accra, I wanted to learn more about the city that I was going to visit, so I also read about its colonial past.

-I visited other countries with the colonial history, primarily in South America.
+I visited other countries with colonial history, primarily in South America.
 They were all Spanish colonies.
-Putting aside all moral discussions about colonialism, each and every South American country that I visited had some valuable legacy left by the Spanish, that today benefits those countries.
+Putting aside all moral discussions about colonialism, each and every South American country that I visited had some valuable heritage left by the Spanish, that today benefits those countries.
 I am referring to colonial cities such as Cartagena in Colombia, Quito in Ecuador, Cusco in Peru and Sucre in Bolivia.
 The old colonial parts of these cities are beautiful and deservedly attract a lot of tourists.
-They generate a lot of money for the economy and the local population.
+They generate a lot of money for the economy and for the local population.
 At least, something good from the colonial past.

-Approximately 58% of Accra’s population lives in slums.
+Approximately 58% of Accra’s population live in slums.
 Most of Accra’s informal businesses are in these low-income areas.
 Also, these areas are almost completely built up, with little room for expansion, especially in the oldest parts of the city.

 In Accra’s middle-income areas, housing is in a better condition.
 These are usually planned developments, but still in need of infrastructure services.
 Approximately 32% of Accra’s population lives in these areas of the city.

 ARRIVING TO ACCRA

 The passport control was another interesting and rather entertaining experience.
 The new airport is equipped with the super modern technology.
 They took my photo and also my fingerprints – all 10 of them.
 The whole procedure was a bit too long, as the immigration official had to scan all documents.
 He hardly had any time to check me properly.
 In the end, everything was done and I entered Ghana.

-6. ACCOMMODATION IN ACCRA
+MY HOTEL IN ACCRA

-The Osu Castle is on the Atlantic coast.
+The Osu Castle is right on the Atlantic coast.
 Denmark-Norway built the first substantial fort in the 1660s.
-The castle changed hands between Denmark-Norway, Portugal, the Akwamu, Britain and modern day Ghana and it was rebuilt numerous times.
-It has been the seat of the government for the most of its history.
+The castle changed hands between Denmark-Norway, Portugal, the Akwamu, Britain and the modern day Ghana and it was rebuilt numerous times.
+It has been the seat of the government for most of its history.

 The Netherlands took control of the area in 166o, but soon lost it to Denmark-Norway.

-In its early life, the castle primarily served for gold and ivory trade, but the Danish-Norwegians increasingly used it for the slave trade.
+In its early life, the castle primarily served for the gold and ivory trade, but the Danish-Norwegians increasingly used it for the slave trade.
 West Africa was the main source of slaves.
 Current estimates are that 12 million people were enslaved and shipped to Americas.
-You can visit the dungeons in the Osu Castle, where they kept the captured slaves, before they moved them to ships for transportation across the ocean.
-Especially sinister looking are the stairs leading to the dungeons.
-Whoever went down those stairs did not come back.
+You can visit dungeons in the Osu Castle, where they kept captured slaves, before moving them to ships for transportation across the ocean.
+Especially sinister looking are the stairs that take you to the dungeons.
+Basically, whoever went down the stairs, did not come back.

-The present castle has an unorthodox shape and various extensions to the original structure.
+The castle has an unorthodox shape and various extensions to the original structure.
 It still accommodates a permanent garrison.

 Black Star Square, also known as Independence Square, is a public square commissioned by Kwame Nkrumah in 1961, to honour the visit of Queen Elizabeth II.

-9. KWAME NKRUMAH MAUSOLEUM
+KWAME NKRUMAH MAUSOLEUM

-10. IS ACCRA SAFE?
+IS ACCRA SAFE?

 MY THOUGHTS ABOUT ACCRA